- What is a Permanent?

 - What kind of route makes a good Permanent?

-If you have a favorite long training ride, perhaps because it is especially scenic or challenging, this would probably make an excellent Permanent.
+If you have a favorite long training ride, perhaps because it is especially scenic or challenging, this could make an excellent Permanent if it can be controlled.
 Point-to-point rides might have a theme, such as riding between state capital cities or national parks.
 Remember the controls need to be appropriately spaced, and situated to avoid shortcuts.

 - Can I ride a Permanent that I organize myself?

-Yes, as soon as it is posted on the website and available to everyone.
+Yes, as soon as it is posted on the website and available to everyone, you may ride it for credit.

 - Can I organize a Permanent that is less than 200km?

 Yes, to a minimum of 100km.
-A Permanent of 100-199km is designated a Permanent Populaire, and is subject to the same rules as other brevets Populaire.
+A Permanent of 100-199km is designated a Permanent Populaire, and is subject to the same rules as other Permanents.

 - How many entries might I receive for my Permanent?